kamrik/IntroText/labs/lab_10_Airtable.md

 ## Submission instructions

 Submit a screenshot of your Assignments table.
-Use full screen or full window screenshots so that the database name is visible.
+Use a full-screen or full-window screenshot so that the database name is visible.
 Use the following checklist:

-1. The database name is visible and includes your name (first name is ok).
+1. The database name is visible and includes your name (your first name is sufficient).
 1. Your avatar icon in the bottom left corner is visible.
 1. The database contains two tables: Assignments and Courses.
 1. The Assignments table contains a "Course" column of type `Link to Courses`.